 Greek law is very explicit as to the rights of both the donor and the intended parents.
 Anonymity is guaranteed – neither party learns the other’s identity, while the child is legally considered the offspring of its intended parents; the donor has no rights to the child and can never learn its identity.
 Legal consent from both parties is needed to undergo the egg donation process, which can be withdrawn up to the point of embryo transfer.
 Up to two embryos can be transferred per cycle, while surplus good quality embryos can be cryopreserved for future use.

 The legislation states in no uncertain terms that the act of egg donation is an altruistic, voluntary and unpaid act.
 The only compensation the donors are entitled to includes days off work, and travel and medicinal expenses.
-It’s a completely anonymous process, with the donor’s identity kept strictly secret by the clinic.
+It is a completely anonymous process, with the donor’s identity kept strictly secret by the clinic.

 Donated eggs come in two varieties – fresh and frozen.
 Fresh eggs are fertilized on the day of retrieval and usually require less eggs to achieve the same goal as with frozen ones.
 The cycles of the recipient and the donor don’t require synchronisation in this scenario, although it can be done if time is a concern.
 However, sometimes the patient needs to wait a certain amount of time for matching eggs to become available.
 Conversely, frozen eggs are retrieved and frozen in advance.
 Cycle synchronisation is not needed – the eggs are simply thawed, fertilised and ready to be transferred within the patient’s natural cycle.
 The treatment is simpler and faster, as broader choices are available immediately.

 However, frozen egg donations are not without their drawbacks.
-For instance, not all eggs retain their good quality after being thawed, which leads doctors and fertility specialists to require more eggs to achieve the same result as with fresh eggs.
+For instance, not all eggs retain their quality after being thawed, which leads doctors and fertility specialists to require more eggs to achieve the same result as with fresh eggs.
 Some oocytes also don’t survive the vitrification process – although that’s a rare case, as the survival rate for cryopreservation is up to 96.8% in some cases.
 Overall, however, the choice between frozen and fresh eggs does not carry a significant difference in success rates.

 The delivery rates at Assisting Nature for different kinds of donation are as follows: fresh oocytes, 68%.
 Frozen oocytes, 60%.
 Frozen embryos generated from frozen oocytes, 55%.
 These success rates reflect the results achieved elsewhere around the world.